-- Viral diseases, as the name sounds it is caused by the virus.
+- Viral diseases are caused by viruses.
 These include both acute and infectious diseases like the common cold, to chronic disease like AIDS.
-Apart from these acute diseases, it is also responsible for mumps, polio, rabies etc.
+Apart from these acute diseases, viruses are also responsible for mumps, polio, rabies etc.

 - Diseases caused by bacteria include diphtheria, typhoid, cholera etc.

-- Malaria and sleeping sickness are the diseases caused by protozoa.
+- Malaria and sleeping sickness are diseases caused by protozoa.

 - Worms like roundworms, tapeworms could cause diseases like Ascariasis and Taeniasis respectively.